 - 43. Policy KAAP3.C advises that a total of 7.9 hectares, made up of six individual plots within the Kingswood Centre Development Area, will be devoted to a range of uses including employment, leisure and community facilities.
 Policy KAAP10.D makes it clear that these uses will be supported on plots E(i), E(ii), F, G, H and J as designated on the policies map.
 All of these six plots are undeveloped and lie outside the proposed district centre. - 44.
 KAAP paragraph 2.4 defines "land uses" as referred to throughout the plan.
 "Employment uses" are stated to be those falling within classes B1, B2 and B8 of the Town and Country Planning (Use Classes) (England) Order 1987 (as amended) ("UCO"); "leisure uses" those within class D2; and "community uses" those within classes A2, A3, A4, A5, C2 and D1. - 45.
 Therefore, policies KAAP3.C and KAAP10.D support development for a wide range of uses including business; industrial; storage and distribution; financial and professional services; restaurants and cafes; drinking establishments; hot food takeaways; assembly and leisure; and residential and non-residential institutions on sites E(i), E(ii), F, G, H and J outside any designated town centre. - 46.
-It is clear from the written statements provided by the Council and representors, and discussion at the hearing, that there is no disagreement that many of these are "main town centre uses" as defined in the NPPF.
+It is clear from the written statements provided by the Council and representors, and discussion at the hearing, that there is no disagreement that many of these are "main town centre uses" as defined in the NPPF23.
 Such uses include offices falling within UCO class B1(a); all uses within classes A2, A3, A4, A5 and D2; and some non-residential institutions falling within class D1.
 In order to ensure that a number of KAAP policies are effectively applied and consistent with national policy, it is necessary to include a definition of "main town centre uses" in the glossary [MM79]. - 47.
-The NPPF stresses that it is important that local plans make provision to ensure that needs for main town centre uses are met in full and are not compromised by limited site availability.
-However, the NPPF also makes it clear that local plans should define town centres, recognise these as the heart of communities, and include policies to support their viability and vitality.
-A range of sites to meet the scale and type of retail, leisure, commercial, office, tourism, cultural, community and residential development should be allocated
+The NPPF24 stresses that it is important that local plans make provision to ensure that needs for main town centre uses are met in full and are not compromised by limited site availability.
+However, the NPPF also makes it clear that local plans should define town centres25, recognise these as the heart of communities, and include policies to support their viability and vitality.
+A range of sites to meet the scale and type of retail, leisure, commercial, office, tourism, cultural, community and residential development should be allocated in town centres.
+Where suitable and viable town centre sites are not available, then appropriate edge of centre sites should be allocated.
+If sufficient edge of centre sites cannot be identified, local plans should include policies to meet identified needs in other accessible locations that are well connected to a town centre.
+In other words, a sequential approach should be adopted during the preparation of local plans with regard to establishing policies and proposals relating to the location of main town centre uses; this is confirmed in national guidance26.

-&lt;sup>23 NPPF Annex 2: Glossary.
+23 NPPF Annex 2: Glossary.